2094131h/peer_reply/README.md

 >>python populate_peer_reply.py

-This may take a few minutes to complete.
+This may take a few minutes to complete (normally around 3).
 Once the script completes you can start the application by typing

 >>python manage.py runserver